Carlosmcms/microsoft_build.CSharp_challenge/README.md

 6. Publish a web app to Azure with Visual Studio
 7. Introduction to .NET
 8. Create a new .NET project and work with dependencies
-9. __*(CURRENT) Interactively debug .NET apps with the Visual Studio Code debugger*__
+9. Interactively debug .NET apps with the Visual Studio Code debugger
-10. Work with files and directories in a .NET app
+10. __*(CURRENT) Work with files and directories in a .NET app*__
 11. Introduction to Web Development with Blazor
 12. Build a web app with Blazor
 13. Interact with data in Blazor web apps